mrkkrp/philosophy-notes/anthony-kenny-1-ancient-philosophy/soul-and-mind.md

   ‘necessity’ in the argument above.
 In (2) and the antecedent of (3) necessarily must be taken as ‘certainly’.
 In (4) and the consequent of (3) ‘necessarily’ must be taken as ‘under compulsion’.
 Because of the resulting equivocation in (3), the argument fails.
-MK: but ‘under compulsion’ is not compatible with voluntariness, so even in that case Adam would not have sinned out of his own free will?!